iterative/dvc.org/content/blog/2022-03-16-march-22-heartbeat.md

 ## Conferences/Hackathons

-- We will be sponsoring [ODSC East](https://odsc.com/boston/) and [MLOPs World](https://mlopsworld.com/) this year, so if you are attending, we'd love to meet you IRL!
+- We will be sponsoring [ODSC East](https://odsc.com/boston/) and [MLOps World](https://mlopsworld.com/) this year, so if you are attending, we'd love to meet you IRL!
 Stop by our booth!
 - [**Milecia McGregor**](https://twitter.com/FlippedCoding) will be speaking at [PythonWeb Conference](https://2022.pythonwebconf.com/) March 22nd on "Using